getstrm/pace/docs/global-policies/global-transforms/README.md

 As can be seen, the blueprint Data Policy includes a ruleset with the transforms [defined in the previous section](./#creating-global-transforms).

 ## Tag value matching
-The processing platforms and catalogs that we support have quite different constraints on the entity that Pace uses to collect `tags`.
+The processing platforms and catalogs that we support have quite different constraints on the entity that PACE uses to collect `tags`.
 Some platforms only have upper-case, others prohibit dashes, and others whitespace.

 In order to make it possible to re-use the same global transform on different processing platforms, we've made it so that tag value matching